Sonnet 20

 The long dark night will find us by our fire,

-As will the wind and rain or wretched storm,
+As will the wind and rain or raging storm,

-And in its peaceful glow we will retire
+And in its peaceful glow we’ll then retire

 To wait the coming of each fresh new morn.